bdastur/notes/aws/advanced_networking.md

   default, but can communicate with any instances running in all subnets within the VPC.
-* We can also control traffic between all subnets through the VPC's NACLs and define rules that will prevent certain subnets from communicating from each other.
+* We can also control traffic between all subnets through the VPC's NACLs and define rules that will prevent certain subnets from communicating with each other.
 * private subnets - can connect to other networks via NAT gateway that allows outbound traffic, or through a VPN gateway or direct connect - to connect